pintergreg/software-engineering/lectures/project.md

     - for example the choreography design
 - you don't have to detail every single role
     - but give an overview of the system
+    - illustrate the every roles and the connections between them

+> overview first, zoom and filter, then details on demand
+>
+> -- Ben Shneiderman

 ## work in agile methodology

 :::::::::::: {.columns}